ilcardella/TradingBot/README.md

 sudo apt-get install python3
 ```

-Clone this repo in your workspace and install `TradingBot` by running the following
+Clone this repo and install `TradingBot` by running the following command from
-command in the repository root folder
+the repository root folder
 ```
-sudo make install-system
+make install-system
 ```

 ## Setup